 The point is, the successful people just market more.
 It’s a little bit like when you are sick.
 How much of the doctor’s bill should you pay?
 It is very important.
 When I started my business, how much money did I make?
 Zero.
 How much did I spend on marketing?
 It didn’t matter, whether I spent $400 or $4000 it was more than what I made because I made nothing.
 I had a client, a dentist in Los Angeles who spent a tremendous amount on marketing when he started off.
 Flyers, coupons, internet dental marketing, stuff like that.
 He became my client 12 or 13 years later.

 At that point in time he no longer did any of those types of things.
 I asked him, ” Why did you stop, did it not work?”
 He said no, it worked, it brought people in.

 He said that he did it in the beginning to get people in but then he gave reasons why he shouldn’t be spending so much on advertising anymore and he heard from other “expert” on what to spend on dental marketing and that is how he adjusted it.
 Then he paid me to tell him to start marketing again, which he did.

 There are, however, tremendous amount of ways out there for dental advertising and internet dental marketing where the cost is so little that anybody can afford it.
 You can inch your way up.

 Incoming search terms:

-- dental marketing budget
+- dental practice advertising budget